 Adult: May to July.

 The larvae mine Oak leaves, initially in a gallery following a vein, then creating a triangular blotch between vein and midrib.
-It can be distinguished from the similar mines of E. heringi by the presence of a slit in the lower epidermis which allows frass and water to pass.
+It can be distinguished from the similar mines of E. heringi by the presence of a slit or lose triangular flap in the lower epidermis which allows frass and water to pass.
 Any leafmine records for this species should be accompanied by images showing the underside slit as well as a backlit image of the mine showing the low amount of frass.

 Commonest in south-east England, the distribution expands north and westwards.
 In the Butterfly Conservation’s Microlepidoptera Report 2011 this species was classified as common.